chaos-dotcom/ProjectZeus/README.md

     *   Response: `204 No Content`.

 *   **`POST /api/hosts/:id/ssh-copy-id`**
-    *   Description: Attempts to copy the WebSync TS server's public SSH key (`~/.ssh/websync_id_rsa.pub`) to the specified host.
+    *   Description: Attempts to copy the Project Zeus server's public SSH key (`~/.ssh/websync_id_rsa.pub`) to the specified host.
 Generates the key pair if it doesn't exist on the server.
     *   Request Body:
         ```json
         { "password": "remote_host_password" }